Muuuchem/SeqEditor/README.md

 the part of the sequence it is bonded to.
 Once you are done making changes, press the next to the last button to generate the unique XML that you can use to rerender the same exact visualization.

+Chains can be edited by double clicking on text(blank chains start with "AAA" by default).

+Chains can be deleted by clicking on chain once to highlight them, then clicking the button that says "delete chain" once you hover over it.

+When editing text, you will see any bonds move along with the text, and as soon as you click away from the textbox, the text will realign with the numbering system.
+If bonds are glitchy and not connected (may happen when editing/deleting bonds and annotations, although I think I have mostly fixed this issue), simply press the refresh button or add and delete a character and the bonds should instantly rerender.

 **Click the last button on the toolbar and paste in some of the examples below:**